FauvidoTechnologies/open-atlas/README.md

 isgen_api_key=None
 isgen_bearer=None
 ```

+> NOTE: All these are optional.
+You can use the functions which don't require them freely.

 - The `project_id` is for a VertexAI project under which you have sufficient credits.
 We're slowly working towards an OpenAI port as well for all the functions that are currently using VertexAI.
 - You will need a perplexity key for basic searches.